Blackberry Baked Oatmeal

 How to Serve Blackberry Baked Oatmeal

 Cut baked oatmeal into 9 squares and serve with maple syrup, Greek yogurt or extra berries.
-I'd compare the texture of the oatmeal to a bread pudding, not too dry and not too mushy.
+The texture of baked oatmeal is somewhere between traditional oatmeal and bread pudding.
+It's soft, hearty, and sliceable rather than creamy like stovetop oatmeal.

 Serve it on its own or pair it with fresh fruit, eggs, or breakfast sausage (or bacon) for a more filling meal.

-Flat spatula lifting a square of baked oatmeal out of white baking dish.
+Spatula lifting square of baked oatmeal out of baking dish.

 Storage & Reheating Tips